Financial Statements of the United States Government for the Fiscal Years Ended September 30, 2022, and 2021

-As discussed further in Note 23, a sustainable policy is one where the debt-to-GDP ratio is stable or declining over the long term.
-GDP measures the size of the nation’s economy in terms of the total value of all final goods and services that are produced in a year.
-Considering financial results relative to GDP is a useful indicator of the economy’s capacity to sustain the government’s many programs.
+As discussed further in Note 24, a sustainable policy is one where the debt-to-GDP ratio is stable or declining over the long term.
+Because GDP measures the size of the nation’s economy in terms of the total value of all final goods and services that are produced in a year, the debt-to-GDP ratio is a useful indicator of the economy’s capacity to support federal government’s services.

 United States Government